ben20086/Logos-Pokemon/readme.md

 *none of the following multiplayer features will work if you are not connected to the same wifi*

+*only rom provided will be from the repository main branch in .zip format*

+*do not come to me for roms directly I can provide links just not throught github*

 How to use

 1. Open the Menu